ublanquet/training-angularjs/README.md

 Write a `computer.model.js` that defines a class Computer.
 This class should be mapped from / to back-end computer dto.
 Use it to display localized dates on dashboard.

-- Where is handled the mapping ?
+- Where is handled the mapping ? controller or factory ?

-- How to be able to use the model across the entire application ?
+- How to be able to use the model across the entire application ? dunno

 ### Code Review (t0 + 2 days)